-We are looking for an ambitious and enthusiastic student to join our research group.
-During your PhD you will further develop the reconstituted system and use it to uncover and characterise novel mechanisms of eukaryotic chromosome replication.
-During your PhD you will become an expert in protein purification and complex biochemical reconstitution, while also gaining experience in yeast genetics and molecular biology.
-Our small group provides an excellent environment to learn new techniques, both directly from myself and from experienced post docs in the lab, whilst working on an independent project.
+We are looking for an enthusiastic and ambitious student to join our research group.
+During your PhD you will further develop a reconstituted replication system to investigate how the human replisome collaborates with DNA repair and recombination pathways to sustain replisome progression under stress conditions.
+You will become an expert in protein purification and complex biochemical reconstitution and will have the opportunity to gain experience in structural biology.
+Our focused research group provides an excellent environment to learn new techniques whilst working on an independent research project.

 The Initial Response of a Eukaryotic Replisome to DNA Damage.

 Bartetić, D., Jenkyn-Bedford, M., Aria, A., Cannone, G., Skehel, M., Yeeles, J.T.P.
 (2020)

 Cryo-EM structure of the fork protection complex bound to CMG at a replication fork.